neelshinde-git/Scraper/README.md

 --------------------------------------------------------

 Inner functioning:
-- Checks if url is cached.
+- Checks if url is cached by querying url in Dynamodb.
 - If yes, sends the data retrieved from Dynamodb
 - If not cached scrapes data using the standard technique mentioned above and sends the data in response.
 - Caches the new url along with acquired data to Dynamodb for further use.